LLNL/mpibind/tutorials/eurosys25/module1.md

 Once we throw memory into the picture, we need to consider not only what resources are available, but how they're physically arranged and, therefore, how easily they can talk to one another.

 In the image below, consider a scenario where we have two processors and two stores of memory.
 In the layout shown, processor 1 is closer to memory 1 than to memory 2; similarly, processor 2 is closer to memory 2 than memory 1.
-This means that processor 1 can more easily and *more quickly* access data stored in memory 1 than data stored in memory 2 and vice versus.
+This means that processor 1 can more easily and *more quickly* access data stored in memory 1 than data stored in memory 2 and vice versa.
 In this case, the processors have Non-Uniform Memory Access (NUMA) and we say that memory 1 and processor 1 are in the same NUMA domain.
 Processor 2 shares the second NUMA domain with memory 2 and will access data in memory 1 with higher latency.

 <img src="../figures/numa.png" width="300"/>

 We can imagine scenarios where memory is laid out to be equidistant from multiple processors and where multiple processors are in the same NUMA domain.
 In the architectures we'll consider, however, there will be a one-to-one mapping between NUMA domains and processors.
-So, all computing resources on a Silicon die will be in the same NUMA domain and will have the same "local" memory.
+So, all computing resources on a Silicon die will be in the same NUMA domain and will have the same *local* memory.

-Our references to "memory" above refer to memory that's transmitted over a frontside bus.
+Our references to *memory* above refer to memory that's transmitted over a frontside bus.
 In contrast, **cache memory** serves as a faster and closer source of memory, and different cores on the same processor and within the same NUMA domain may have access to different cache.

 In general, cache levels are denoted as `L<N>` where `<N>` denotes the cache level.
 Lower values of `N` denote smaller and faster levels of cache.
 In the figure below, we see an example of what the cache hierarchy and layout might look like on a single processor.

 <img src="../figures/cache.png" width="500"/>

 In this example cache layout, there are three levels of cache -- `L1`, `L2`, and `L3`.
-Each core has its own `L1` cache, every two cores share a `L2` cache, and sets of six cores each have a `L3` cache.
+Each core has its own `L1` cache, every two cores share an `L2` cache, and sets of six cores each have an `L3` cache.

-Throughout this tutorial, we'll be talking about "locality" and compute resources that are "local" to one another.
-For example, we might say that a given pair of resources "are local to one another".
-"Being local" means being on the same NUMA domain -- even if cache is not shared.
+Throughout this tutorial, we'll be talking about *locality* and compute resources that are *local* to one another.
+For example, we might say that a given pair of resources *are local to one another*. *Being local* means being on the same NUMA domain -- even if cache is not shared.

 #### Comprehension question 2

-In the cache memory diagram above, how many cores are "local" with respect to a given L3 cache?
+In the cache memory diagram above, how many cores are *local* with respect to a given L3 cache?

 **A)** 2